codebude/QRCoder/QRCoder/Assets/nuget-readme.md

 ## About

 QRCoder is a simple library, written in C#.NET, which enables you to create QR codes.
-It hasn't any dependencies to external libraries<sup>1</sup>, is available as package on NuGet and supports .NET Framework, .NET Core, .NET Standard and .NET.
+It hasn't any dependencies to external libraries(\*), is available as package on NuGet and supports .NET Framework, .NET Core, .NET Standard and .NET.
 A full list of supported target frameworks can be [found here](https://www.nuget.org/packages/QRCoder/#supportedframeworks-body-tab).

 ***